nicklockwood/FXForms/README.md

 * Modifying values in the form will automatically assign those values back to your model object.
 You can use custom setter methods or KVO to intercept the changes if you nee to perform additional logic.
 * If your form contains subforms (properties that conform to the FXForm protocol), they will automatically be instantiated if they are nil - no need to set default values.

-These smart behaviors are all inferred by inspecting the property type and name using Objective-C's runtime API, but they can also all be overridden if you wish - that's covered later under Tweaking form behavior
+These default behaviors are all inferred by inspecting the property type and name using Objective-C's runtime API, but they can also all be overridden if you wish - that's covered later under Tweaking form behavior

 Displaying a form (basic)